 I liked them a lot, but would eat maybe one or two a day.
-I then read Steve Pavlina’s 30-day raw diet experiment where he would eat only raw foods like fruits and vegetables.
+I then read Steve Pavlina’s 30-day raw diet experiment where he would eat only raw foods via a fruits and vegetable only diet.
 I had no intention of emulating this, but I was amazed at the sheer quantity of fruit he would eat.
 Instead of two Clementine’s, he would eat 8 or 10.
 Instead of one banana a day, he would eat 10+.

 For some reason I just didn’t think of eating that many….sounds stupid, but true.
 I’ve never seen anyone eat THAT much fruit before.